 There are numerous forms of Dorje Tröllö according to different gTérma traditions, and this one accords to the Düd’jom gTér.
 The Khordong gTér form has a five-skull crown and looks directly forward.
 The Aro gTér form looks to the left, as does the Düd’jom gTér form, but has the five-skull crown and carries two phurbas rather than a phurba and a vajra.

-Dorje Tröllö is the Yeshé Cholwa (ye shes ’chol ba – crazy wisdom) manifestation of Padmasambhava.
+Dorje Tröllö is the Yeshé Cholwa (ye shes ’chol ba – Wisdom-chaos) manifestation of Padmasambhava.
 He is one of the famous ‘Eight Guises of the Vajra Guru’.
 This beautifully crafted and gilded statue belongs to Lama Tharchin Rinpoche – the Lineage-holder of the Repkong.